210503-Reston-NET/Bakery-Web-Store/README.md

 # Bakery-Web-Store

 # P1 MVC Bread Store Implementation
 Bakery-Web-Store is a web application designed to make connecting with your local bakery easier.
-Bakeries from across the United States take part and are accesible ot users.
-Users may place order with their Bakery of choice, and bakery owners may.
+Bakeries from across the United States take part and are accesible to users.
+Users may place order with their bakery of choice, and bakery owners may view the inventories of their stores.
+This application is highly expandable to new functionality and new bakeries throughout the country.

 # Technologies Used
   - C#